tecc/jwt2/crates/jwt2/README.md

 The standards in question are the following RFCs:
 - [RFC 7515: JSON Web Signature (JWS)](https://www.rfc-editor.org/rfc/rfc7515.html)
 - [RFC 7518: JSON Web Algorithms (JWA)](https://www.rfc-editor.org/rfc/rfc7518.html)

+To test the correctness of `jwt2`, beyond the tests included in the code, I've cross-referenced the example values from [jwt.io](https://jwt.io), presuming their correctness.

 ## Licence